whisperity/distcc-docker/README.md

 ```

-By default, the building of the image will install the necessary and available compiler versions for best support.
+By default, the build process of the image will install the necessary and available compiler versions for best support.
 In case a smaller image is deemed necessary, pass `--build-arg="LAZY_COMPILERS=1"`.
-The resulting image will install the curated list of compilers **at the first start** of the container, without occupying space in the _image_.
+If passed, the resulting image will install the curated list of compilers **at the first start** of the container, without occupying space in the _image_.
 However, this will increase the network use and the initial deployment time of the containers.

-### Setting up the workers
+### Setting up the worker

 Alternatively, you can start the container manually, with the following arguments.
 The running container will act as the master DistCC daemon of the host computer, listening on the _default_ ports `3632` and `3633`.